harness/developer-hub/kb/continuous-delivery/articles/servicenow-api-permission.md

 3. **How do you debug an ACL error?**

-   Assume that the integration user has all above mentioned roles for specific use cases.
+   Assuming that the integration user has all above mentioned roles for specific use cases.

    1. Identify the user or integration that Harness used as a connector.
 This could be a specific user, system account, or an integration like an API.
    2. ServiceNow uses Access Control Lists (ACLs) to control what data a user can access and what they can do with that data.
 Check the ACLs for the table to which you are trying to insert/update.
 For example, Incident.